ethereum/go-ethereum/cmd/clef/datatypes.md

 ```
 ### SignDataResponse - approve

-Reponse to SignDataRequest.
+Response to SignDataRequest.
 This response needs to contain the `transaction`, because the UI is free to make modifications to the transaction.

 Example:
 ```json